jaeyounkim-test/models-wiki/.github/README_TEMPLATE.md

 > :memo: A README.md template for releasing a paper code implementation to a GitHub repository.
 >
 > * Template version: 1.0.2020.125
-> * Provide general sections.
-(Please modify sections depending on needs.)
+> * Please modify sections depending on needs.

 # Model name, Paper title, or Project Name